Man named person of interest in Brittanee Drexel disappearance arrested in Georgetown County

 Moody was named a person of interest in 2012 but was never charged in connection with the case, according to previous reporting.
 It’s unclear whether Moody is still considered a person of interest in Drexel’s disappearance.

-Drexel was reported missing in spring of 2009 on Ocean Boulevard.
-FBI investigators believe she was taken from the Blue Water Inn and was held against her will for several days.
+Drexel was reported missing in the spring of 2009 on Ocean Boulevard.
+FBI investigators think she was taken from the Blue Water Inn and held against her will for several days.

-In 2016, the FBI announced that Drexel was taken from Myrtle Beach to the Mclellanville area in Charleston County, where she was held for a few days against her will and killed.
+In 2016, the FBI announced that Drexel was taken from Myrtle Beach to the McClellanville area in Charleston County, where she was held for a few days against her will and killed.

 No body has been found.